malware-unicorn/MacOS_VBA_Macro/README.md

 # MacOS_VBA_Macro
 Example VBA Macro for MacOS Mojave 10.14

+DISCLAIMER: This software may contain bugs, both apparent and less apparent ones.
+We do not accept responsibility for any problems that arise from use of this software.
+Use entirely at your own risk.

 # Summary
 The template excel document contains a macro targeting MacOS.
 The macro expects a base64 encoded payload to exist at xl/embeddings/Microsoft_Word_Document2.docx.